-To transfer these rules into our algorithm, we employed the force field algorithm.
-We created the algorithm to identify the actual site orientation with the sub-algorithm to locate the main access to the urban fabric that detects the accessible urban space adjacent to the site, thus determining the MIPR's front elevation.
-We set three vector force fields corresponding to the three facing patterns: one vector force field to seven degrees contraclockwise off the south-oriented, one east oriented, and one west oriented, and created the corresponding algorithm to decide the selection of the application of the vector determined by identifying the MIPR's front elevation's orientation.
-For the facing water with hills on the back principle, we set an attractive line force field by abstracting natural water elements as attractor lines, and a repulsive point force field by abstracting the natural hills or mountains' central points as repulsive points, which is based on detecting the existence of these elements surrounding the site.
-The orientation is the vectorial computation of the forces on the key point from the three fields as shown below:
+To transfer these rules into our algorithm, we employed the force vector algorithm.
+We created the algorithm to identify the actual site orientation and the main access to the urban fabric that detects the accessible urban space adjacent to the site, thus determining the MIPR's front elevation.
+To simulate the three patterns shaped by site orientation and urban fabric in the first principle, we set three vectors on the key point correspondingly: one vector to seven degrees contra-clockwise off the south-oriented, one east oriented, and one west oriented, and created the corresponding algorithm to decide the selection of the application of the vector determined by identifying site orientation and urban fabric.
+To simulate the natural elements' effect in the second principle, we set two types of vectors.
+One derives from the key point to the geometrical centre of a river or a lake on plan, while the other from the geometrical centre of a hill or a mountain to the key point.
+For each natural element, the force vector can be calculated that is inverse proportional to the distance of the natural element from the key point, which is based on detecting the location of these elements surrounding the site.
+The MIPR's orientation is the vectorial calculation of the forces on the key point from the three vector types.
+As the first principle is much more influential than the second, we have assigned a weight ratio between the vector derived from the first principle and from the second principle as a parameter (A: B: C) to enable the site orientation and urban fabric vector larger than the other two.
+The vectorial calculation follows the below formula:

+$\xrightarrow{F(orientation)} = A$

+$\overrightarrow{F(site orienation and urban fabric)} + B \xrightarrow{F(water's attractive line force)} +$

-$\overrightarrow{F(orientation)}^{=} \overrightarrow{F(MIPR's front elevation's vector force)}^{+} \overrightarrow{F(water's attractive line force)}^{+}$ $\overrightarrow{F(hill or mountain's repulsive point force)}^{+}$
+$C \xrightarrow[F(hill or mountain's repulsive point force)]}$

-As the first principle is much more influential, we have set the value of the vector larger than the others.
-The key point, as a parameter, is set by the user.
+The location of the key point, set by the user, is represented by a coordinate point (x, y) on a two-dimensional plane where the site plan is positioned, whose value is constrained by the requirement that the key point is located within the site plan.
+The surrounding area defined for considerable natural elements is determined by a square plan with two hundred metres long sides, whose centre point is positioned on the geometrical centre of the site.
+The surrounding natural elements and the location of the key point affect the orientation of the MIPR, but their effects are slighter than the site orientation and the site outer urban fabric, which is pre-decided by site context.
+Therefore, the orientation of the site's central axis is always parallel to, or few degrees off the site orientation.
 The orientation of the MIPR's front elevation and the central axis can be generated using our algorithm (See the example in Fig 4).
-The parameter, location of the key point, is represented by a coordinate point (x, y) on a two-dimensional plane where the site plan is positioned, whose value is constrained by the requirement that the key point is located within the site plan.
-This parameter affects the orientation of the MIPR, but the effect is slighter than the vector force by the 'facing south' (or east or west) principle, which is pre-decided by site context.

-Fig. 4 An example of generating the central axis using Grasshopper Force Field components based on the two principles.
+Fig. 4 An example of generating the central axis using force vectors based on the two defining principles.